QuantEcon/lecture-python.myst/lectures/cass_koopmans_1.md

 In that lecture, we replace the  planner of this lecture with Adam Smith's **invisible hand**.

-In place of quantity choices made by the planner, there are market prices that are set by a mechanism outside the model, a so-called invisible hand.
+In place of quantity choices made by the planner, there are market prices that are set by a *deus ex machina* from outside the model, a so-called invisible hand.

 Equilibrium market prices must reconcile distinct decisions that are made independently by a representative household and a representative firm.